 12 Best Indoor Hanging Plants That Thrive With Little Light

 So, here we go!
-It’s time to meet the best hanging plants for environments that lack bright light!
+It’s time to meet the best hanging plants perfect for spaces where bright light is a luxury!

-Coming to you from under the tall trees of temperate and tropical forests, here are 12 of our favorite low-light hanging houseplants perfect for brightening up your homes and offices shady areas.
+Coming to you from under the tall trees of temperate and tropical forests, here are 12 of my favorite low-light hanging houseplants perfect for livening up the shady areas in your home or office.

 1: Southern Maidenhair Fir (Adiantum capillus-veneris)